bastiandg/scaling-in-the-cloud/scaling-talk.md

 ![bg height:100% left](images/takeaways-cropped.jpg)

+- Scalability is a fundamental requirement
+- Cloud providers make scaling easy
 - Don't do lift and shift
-- Cloud providers make scaling easy

 <!--- Separate storage from computing-->
 <!--- TODO Don't use Docker as a light VM-->